jamesheald/COIN/README.md

 ```
 obj.adaptation = randn(1,150); % random vector (for illustration)
 ```
-The adaptation vector should contain one element per channel trial and the data should be ordered by channel trial number.
-After defining the model parameters and  the paradigm (see [Properties](#properties)), the negative log likelihood of the data can be estimated by calling the objective_COIN method on object obj:
+The adaptation vector should contain one scalar data point per channel trial and the data should be in the same order as the channel trials they were obtained on.
+After the parameters of the model and the paradigm have been defined (see [Properties](#properties)), the negative log likelihood of the data can be estimated by calling the objective_COIN method on object obj:
 ```
 o = obj.objective_COIN;
 ```
 This method returns a stochastic estimate of the objective.
 It is stochastic because it is derived from simulations that are conditioned on random observation noise.
-To aid parameter optimisation, the variance of the estimate can be reduced by increasing the number of runs used to obtain it via the R property (this is best done in conjunction with [Parallel computing](#parallel-computing) to avoid prohibitively long runtimes).
+To aid parameter optimisation, the variance of this estimate can be reduced by increasing the number of runs used to obtain it via the R property (this is best done in conjunction with [Parallel computing](#parallel-computing) to avoid prohibitively long runtimes).
 The estimate of the objective can be passed to an optimiser.
 An optimiser that can handle a stochastic objective function (e.g. [BADS](https://github.com/lacerbi/bads)) should be used.

 ### Inferring internal representations fit to adaptation data